Mynameistessa/my-website/blogposts/unknown-type.md

 Around 5 years ago from the date of this post the lead architect of Typescript, Anders Hjelsberg, opened a PR to add the ‘unknown’ type to Typescript v3.
 As of this post we are on v5 and in this post I want to dig into the practical benefits of its introduction to the type system.
 &nbsp;

-The Uknown type increases type safety within our project and can be seen as a type safe alternative to the any type.
+The Unknown type increases type safety within our project and can be seen as a type safe alternative to the any type.

 &nbsp;
 ### **Theory**